Triffin v. Pomerantz Staffing Services, LLC

 This well-worded warning banner protected Pomerantz from liability under Holder in Due

-and have no specific instructions on using those features to verify the check's
+list features, and have no specific instructions on using those features to verify the

 |

-effect service on the payees and voluntarily dismissed his claim against the bank.
+no attempt to effect service on the payees and voluntarily dismissed his claim against

-Plaintiff and Pomerantz, the remaining parties, filed cross-motions for summary
+the bank.
+Plaintiff and Pomerantz, the remaining parties, filed cross-motions for

 |